yogi5234/devnagri_search/devnagri_search_v2/README.md

 				  - }
 				2. doc_id_file_name : keeps file names one follwed by another

-      - header_folder : folder for header files
-        files
-        1. make_index_params.h : arguemnts to give to make_index.cpp
-        2. my_typedefs.h : just some typedefs to make life easy
-        3. print_word_map.h : contains a function to print the in memory map used in make_index.cpp

       -	ids_folder : for each word contains a file named word + "_ids" which holds following info
         - structure (12 bytes)